gpopoteur/flat/README.md

 ***WORK IN PROGRESS!!***

 Laravel 5 package for creating multi-tenant apps.
-As of right now only Postgresql Schemas are supported.
+As of right now only Postgresql Schemas and SQLite Databases are supported.

 ## Install